-Our congratulations to Christopher J. Burke, winner in eSpec Books’ November Flash Fiction Contest.
+Our congratulations to Anton Kukal, winner of eSpec Books’ February Flash Fiction Contest.
 His prize is publication on the eSpec blog and one free ebook from among the eSpec publication list.

 For those interested in submitting to this month’s contest details can be found at:

 MARCH FLASH FICTION CONTEST – BETRAYAL

 Gerry lay in his bed with the covers pulled over his head listening to the monsters open the attic door, the soft clicking of the knob being turned, the squeaking as it swung, the metallic bump as it closed again.
 His heart pounded in his chest.
 The monsters crept down the hallway, soft creaking footfalls echoing on the hardwood, until they stopped at the open door of his bedroom.